ndurner/chatbot_conversation_converter/README.md

 - Simplified message structure
 - Preserved conversation flow

-## Error Handling
+## Restrictions

-The tool includes error handling for:
-- Invalid JSON input
-- File not found
-- Unsupported chat formats
-- UTF-8 encoding issues
+- does not include images or file uploads from ChatGPT
+- OpenAI Prompts Playground .json does not include (image) data

 ## References